secretGeek/til/css/refactoring_ui_tools.md

 Excellent talk, helps show the thinking process a professional designer uses when improving a site.

-I learned a lot from it and hoep you will too.
+I learned a lot from it and hope you will too.

 Here are all the links or tools mentioned.
-Watch the talk though.
+Watch the talk though!

 * Online image editing - [Figma](https://www.figma.com/)
 * Colorize a background based on a pair of colors - [Duotone by Shapefactory](https://duotone.shapefactory.co/)